compulim/react-chain-of-responsibility/README.md

 This approach may seem overkill at first.

-To support advanced scenarios where props are not obtainainable until all rendering components are decided.
+This is to support advanced scenarios where props are not ready until all rendering components are decided.

-For example, in a chat UI, the middleware is used to influence how the message bubble is rendered, say, a text message vs. an image vs. hidden message.
+For example, in a chat UI, the middleware is used to influence how the message bubble is rendered, say, a text message vs. an image vs. a hidden message.

-The message bubble will be responsible to render its timestamp.
+The message bubble is responsible to render its timestamp.
 However, if timestamp grouping is enabled, timestamps in some bubbles will not be rendered because it is rendered by their neighboring bubbles.
 This is also true for avatar grouping.

-At component build-time (with the request object), it is unknown if a message bubble should render its timestamp or not.
+At component build-time (with the request object), it is not known if a message bubble should render its timestamp or not.
 This is because we do not know their neighbors yet.
-At render-time (with props), because all components are decided, we can start telling each message bubble if they should render their timestamp.
+At render-time (with props), because all components are prepared, we can start telling each message bubble if they should render their timestamp.

-We need to put some logics between build-time and render-time.
-This is because avatar grouping and timestamp grouping is looking up neighbors at different direction:
+We need to put some logics between build-time and render-time to support grouping.
+This needs to be a "two-pass" operation because avatar grouping and timestamp grouping is looking up neighbors in a different direction:

 - Avatar grouping look at _predecessors_
-  - If an earlier message already rendered the avatar, it should not rendered again
+  - If an earlier message already rendered the avatar, it should not render again
 - Timestamp grouping look at _successors_
-  - If a latter message render the timestamp, it should not render it
+  - If a latter message is going to render the timestamp, it should not render it now

 ### Why the middleware return component instead of element?